South Central logo SCLS Home

 Who selects this content?

-The WPLC Digital Selection Policy is available on the Digital Download Center FAQ.
+The WPLC Collection Development Policy (pdf) is available on the WPLC website.

 Who can have access to this service?

 Any patron living in the 7-county area of SCLS.
-Reciprocal LINK library card holders who live outside of the 7-county area cannot have access through SCLS.
-These patrons can access the service through their local library system if their system is a WPLC member.
+Reciprocal LINKcat library cardholders who live outside of the 7-county area cannot have access through SCLS.
+These patrons can access the service through their local library system.

 How much do patrons use this service?

-Statistics for OverDrive are available in the Reference Databases Information area of the SCLS web site, under "Usage Statistics for Reference Databases."
+Statistics for OverDrive are available in the Reference Databases Information area of the SCLS website, under "Usage Statistics by Library."
 The service was started in October 2005.

 Help & support